hybridgroup/cvscope/README.md

 CVscope is an experimental CLI tool for visually exploring video image filters and algorithms that are part of OpenCV ([http://opencv.org](http://opencv.org)).

+CVscope runs on Linux, macOS, and Windows 10.

 CVscope itself is written in the Go programming language using GoCV ([https://gocv.io](https://gocv.io)).

 ## How to install